Skip to content

 This reminds Claude to use CCE from the very first message.

-Three git hooks are installed:
+Three git hooks keep the index fresh:

-• post-checkout runs cce index after branch switches.
+• post-checkout runs cce index after branch switches

-• post-merge runs cce index after merges.
+• post-merge runs cce index after merges

 Each hook contains a CCE marker comment so cce uninstall can cleanly remove them.